 2. That said, we don’t want you here

 In the nicest possible way, nurses wish that people were at home, where they belong.
 Hospitals are rubbish places to be, but sometimes nurses need them and they’re the best place for them.
-However, home is usually more pleasant, so nurses are going to do everything they can to make their patients feel better so that people don’t need to be in the hospital anymore.
+However, home is usually more pleasant, so they are going to do everything they can to make their patients feel better so that people don’t need to be in the hospital anymore.
 Not to mention, of course, the fact that nurses want their patients to feel better.

 3. We cry at home for you